laurakciic/foodie/README.md

-## Foodie
+# Foodie

 Foodie represents a Kotlin mobile application for browsing various recipes working with local and remote (Spoonacular API) data sources.

 This document will be updated as the project progresses.

+  return
+## Tools & Technologies

+    * Kotlin, Android Studio, Git Bash
+    * Data Binding, Navigation Component, RecyclerView, ShimmerRecyclerView library

 ## Obstacles & Solutions

 ### 1. App crashes - NavHostFragment couldn't be found (with clean debbug, no errors)

-Android Studio creates NavHostFragment in xml as a FragmentContainerView, not as <fragment> - that's why it couldn't be found via findNavController() method.
+Android Studio creates NavHostFragment in xml as a FragmentContainerView, not just as fragment - that's why it couldn't be found via findNavController() method.

 According to the official [Android docs](https://developer.android.com/guide/navigation/navigation-getting-started) solution is: